zydou/arti/doc/dev/notes/state-management-cli.md

 SUBCOMMANDS
-       help                  Print this message or the help of the given subcommand(s) new-identity          Generate a new identity for a hidden service generate-online-keys  Generate all the keys necessary to run a hidden service destroy-service       Remove all the keys and state of a hidden service print-onion           Print the .onion address of a service
+       help                  Print this message or the help of the given subcommand(s) new-service           Initialize a new hidden service
+       generate-online-keys  Generate all the keys necessary to run a hidden service destroy-service       Remove all the keys and state of a hidden service print-onion           Print the .onion address of a service
 ```

-### `arti-hss-new-identity`
+### `arti-hss-new-service`

 ```
 NAME
-       arti-hss-new-identity - generate a new identity for the specified hidden service
+       arti-hss-new-service - initialize a new hidden service

 SYNOPSIS
-       arti hss new-identity [OPTIONS]
+       arti hss new-service [OPTIONS]

 DESCRIPTION
+      Initializes a new hidden service by generating a new identity keypair and placing it in the specified key store.

+      Users wanting to create a new service that will run in offline mode should run this command on a secure offline host to create its identity keys, and then run arti-hss-generate-online-keys(1) to generate the keys needed to run the service.

 OPTIONS
        --keystore default